Connaught Tunnel: Prior significant improvements in the mountains

 In 1902, the 7 mi Ottertail Diversion, west from Field, eliminated the need for pushers.
 In 1887, after a 500 ft tunnel collapsed near Palliser, the temporary realignment around a bluff of the Kicking Horse River existed until the 694 ft Palliser Tunnel (1906).
 In 1909, the Spiral Tunnels replaced the Big Hill.

 Alternatives

 Routes

-The three basic options within the Selkirks were via the Big Bend, double track the summit, or a tunnel.
+The three basic options within the Selkirks were to use the Big Bend, double-track the summit, or dig a tunnel.
 The Big Bend route was not a viable contender.
-Estimates indicated a tunnel would be cheaper than snow shed and operational costs for double tracking the summit.
+Estimates indicated that a tunnel would be cheaper than snow sheds and operational costs for double-tracking the summit.

 Tunnels

 Three schemes were considered.
 In 1912, Thomas Kilpatrick, superintendent of the Mountain Subdivision, suggested a 7 mi tunnel, which would have shortened the line by 4.4 mi, reducing the pusher gradient by 13.8 mi on the east slope and 6.9 mi on the west one.
-This alignment would have eliminated the bridges at Mountain, Surprise and Stoney creeks, but was rejected owing to perceived construction deadlines, and a route beneath the headwaters of the Illecillewaet River, vulnerable to leakage.
+This alignment would have eliminated the bridges at Mountain, Surprise, and Stoney creeks, but was rejected owing to perceived construction deadlines, and a route beneath the headwaters of the Illecillewaet River, vulnerable to leakage.
 The deadline and route fears proved suspect.